Checkmk/checkmk/CONTRIBUTING.md

 $ make -C tests test-mypy-raw
 ```

-Some of these commands take several minutes, for example the command `test-format-python` because it tests the formatting of the whole code base.
-Normally you only change a small set of files in your commits.
-If you execute `black [filename]` to format the changed code, this should be enough and you don't need to execute the formatting test at all.

-> We highly recommend integrating black, isort, pylint and mypy into the editor you work with.
+> We highly recommend integrating ruff, pylint and mypy into the editor you work with.
 > Most editors will notify you about issues the moment you edit the code.

 You could also push your changes to your forked repository and wait for Travis to execute the tests for you, but that takes several minutes for each try.